szvasas/dataframe-generator/README.md

 # Welcome to dataframe-generator

+`dataframe-generator` is a simple Python module for generating test CSV datasets from PySpark schemas.

 ## Installation

 `pip install dataframe-generator`

 ## Usage

-The module has a simple CLI, which is pretty intuitive.
+The module has a simple CLI, which can be started with the following command:

+`python -m dataframe_generator`

+Note that only Python 3 is supported by this module.

-As the first step you need to provide the schema of the dataset in the form of StructType definition, e.g.
+As the first step you need to provide the schema of the dataset in the form of StructType definition, e.g.:

 ```
 first_schema = StructType([